goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

   or code, that can manipulate and display its data.

 In a non-object-oriented application, your data is kept separate from your code.
 But in an object-oriented application, both your data and your code are stored in one or more objects, each of which represents a particular "thing".
 These objects can represent just about anything.
 In Zope, the *Control_Panel* is an object, Folders that you create are objects, and even the Zope "root folder" is an object.
 When you use the Zope "add list" to create a new item in the Zope Management Interface, you are creating an object.
-People who extend Zope by creating *Products* define their own types of objects, which are then entered in to the Zope "add list" so that you can create objects based on them.
-A Product author might define a "Form" object or a "Weblog" object.
-Basically, anything that can be defined  using a noun can be modelled as a Zope object.
+People who extend Zope by creating add-ons define their own types of objects, which are then entered in to the Zope "add list" so that you can create objects based on them.
+An add-on author might define a "Form" object or a "Weblog" object.
+Basically, anything that can be defined using a noun can be modeled as a Zope object.

 As a programming methodology, object orientation allows software developers to design and create programs in terms of "real-world" things, such as